Afoot in Two Dales

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The route is a circuit of 50 miles with 5,500 feet of ascent.
-It uses footpaths, bridleways, and quiet roads through the Yorkshire Dales of Wensleydale and Swaledale, including an ascent of Great Shunner Fell.
-Participants have 22 hours to complete the full distance.
+Afoot in Two Dales is a long-distance circuit through the Yorkshire Dales designed for experienced walkers and runners.
+The route covers a distance of 50 miles with 5,500 feet of total ascent.
+Participants must complete the course within a 22-hour time limit.
+The event uses footpaths, bridleways, and quiet roads to navigate through Wensleydale and Swaledale, featuring an ascent of Great Shunner Fell.

 The Yorkshire 50